 Physical Therapy Evaluation 101

-If you’re a student PT or a new grad Physical Therapist, you’re probably familiar with a physical therapy evaluation.
-But let’s make sure you really know the why and the what before we get into the how.
+If you’re a student or newly-graduated PT, you’re probably familiar with a physical therapy evaluation.
+But before diving into the how behind writing a good evaluation, let’s review the why and the what.

-Physical Therapy evaluations are generally the first encounter you have with a patient and sets the expectations for the rest of the plan of care, or the time you anticipate seeing the patient.
-The evaluation documentation you create following the patient’s initial evaluation becomes a part of the patient’s medical records, along with the notes from every subsequent visit.
+A Physical Therapy evaluation is your first encounter with a patient.
+Importantly, it sets the expectations for the rest of the “plan of care,” or the time you anticipate seeing the patient.
+Your evaluation documentation will become a part of the patient’s medical records, along with the notes from every subsequent visit.

-These records are important because other therapists, physicians, and even the patient’s health insurance company may reference your notes in the future.
-The patient may also request to see their therapy notes, so writing accurate and thorough documentation is important.
+The records you keep are important because other therapists, physicians, and even the patient’s health insurance company may reference them in the future.
+The patient may also request their therapy notes, so it’s important to write accurately and thoroughly.

-Let’s break it down into two parts: clinical examination and the written therapy evaluation.
+An initial patient evaluation occurs in two parts: the clinical examination and the written therapy evaluation.

-Clinical Examination: Most clinics will set aside 45 to 60 minutes for the initial evaluation.
-During the evaluation, you’ll cover a lot of information, which may include:
+Clinical Examination: Most clinics set aside 45 to 60 minutes for the initial evaluation.
+Expect to cover the following information:

 - Patient’s Medical History